Student project hosting

 Fast to demo anywhere

-A project link that opens instantly on a phone or laptop makes interviews, reviews, and portfolio sharing much easier.
+A project link that opens on a phone or laptop makes class reviews, team demos, interviews, and portfolio sharing much easier.

 ๐Ÿงฉ